Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

-With the Graduate Certificate in Arts (Politics), you can study politics without completing a second bachelor’s degree.
+With the Graduate Certificate in Arts (Politics and International Relations), you can study politics without completing a second bachelor’s degree.

-The Graduate Certificate in Arts (Politics) is a bridging tool for graduates in other subjects to gain knowledge of politics.
-You can then go on to a postgraduate qualification in politics if you wish.
+The Graduate Certificate in Arts (Politics and International Relations) is a bridging tool for graduates in other subjects to gain knowledge of politics.
+You can use it to study another subject area without completing a second bachelor’s degree.

 Politics is exciting and relevant.
 It’s about contests for power and how we make decisions in society: who gets what, when and how, from the local community to the global level.
 It’s concerned with the conflict of ideas and values.
 It has to do with who governs, and how and why decisions that affect all of us (such as how much students should pay to study at university or whether the UN should sanction military interventions) are made.

 At Massey, politics is taught in a small interdisciplinary programme where you have regular and close contact with academic staff.
 Your lecturers are active researchers in their respective fields.
-They are passionate about the subject matter they teach and bring that enthusiasm to the classroom.
+They are a politically diverse group who critically and enthusiastically engage with contemporary and historical events.

-Massey’s Graduate Certificate in Arts (Politics) can lead to a range of careers, including:
+Massey’s Graduate Certificate in Arts (Politics and International Relations) can lead to a range of careers, including:

 Organisations employing our graduates include the NZ Defence Forces, the Ministry of Social Development, the Ministry of Business Innovation and Employment, the Treasury, Air New Zealand, the Reserve Bank, the United Nations, TV3News and Amnesty International.